Configuring the CommServe Computer for Client Connections Through the Port-Forwarding Gateway

 After the clients are configured to connect to the CommServe computer during the installation, you must configure the CommServe computer to recognize the client connections through the port-forwarding gateway.
 This configuration is necessary to enable backup and restore operations on the clients.

-During the firewall configuration, you will set incoming connections from the client as Restricted.
+During the network configuration, you will set incoming connections from the client as Restricted.

 Before You Begin

 - You must have set up the CommServe computer to listen for connections from the gateway.
 For instructions, see Setting Up Connections from the Port-Forwarding Gateway to the CommServe Computer.

 - The Commvault software must be installed on the clients.